wajdiail/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-My first step was to use a convolution neural network model from the Nvidia's end-to-end deeplearning[paper](https://arxiv.org/pdf/1604.07316v1.pdf).
+My first step was to use a convolution neural network model from the Nvidia's end-to-end deeplearning [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
 The paper does not mention the type of activation unit used.
 Hence I started with RELUs.
 The result obtained was good as the car was completing the track but at few places the car was driving on the road lane markers or crossing it.

 After changing the activation unit to ELUs the car was driving in the middle of the road.
 My initials models had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 Dropout layer and Image augmentation is used to further reduce the overfitting and make model generalize well.